riganti/dotvvm-docs/Controls/bootstrap4/ModalDialog/sample3/sample.md

 The `UseBackdrop` indicates whether the modal backdrop should be rendered under the modal dialog.

-The `CrollableContent` sets whether the modal dialog content would be vertically scrollable.
+The `ScrollableContent` sets whether the modal dialog content would be vertically scrollable.

 The `CloseOnBackdropClick` or `CloseOnEscape` properties allows to specify whether the dialog should be closed by clicking outside of it or by pressing the Escape key.